Koenkk/zigbee2mqtt.io/docs/devices/TS0601_light.md

 ---
-title: "TuYa TS0601_light control via MQTT"
+title: "Tuya TS0601_light control via MQTT"
-description: "Integrate your TuYa TS0601_light via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Tuya TS0601_light via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2023-08-01T15:13:29
 pageClass: device-page
 ---